deepjavalibrary/djl/README.md

 ## Building From Source

+To build from source, begin by checking out the code.
-Once you check out the code, you can build it using gradle:
+Once you have checked out the code locally, you can build it as follows using Gradle:

 ```sh
 ./gradlew build
 ```

-If you want to skip unit test:
+To increase build speed, you can use the following command to skip unit tests:
 ```sh
 ./gradlew build -x test
 ```

-**Note:** SpotBugs is not compatible with JDK 11+, SpotBugs will not be executed if you are using JDK 11+.
+**Note:** SpotBugs is not compatible with JDK 11+.
+SpotBugs will not be executed if you are using JDK 11+.

 ## License